airbytehq/airbyte/docs/integrations/destinations/mssql.md

 To use the SQL Server destination, you'll need:

 MS SQL Server: `Azure SQL Database`, `Azure Synapse Analytics`, `Azure SQL Managed Instance`, `SQL Server 2019`, `SQL Server 2017`, `SQL Server 2016`, `SQL Server 2014`, `SQL Server 2012`, or `PDW 2008R2 AU34`.

+To sync **with** normalization you'll need to use MS SQL Server of the following versions:
+`SQL Server 2019`, `SQL Server 2017`, `SQL Server 2016`, `SQL Server 2014`.
+The work of normalization on `SQL Server 2012` and bellow are not guaranteed.

 ### Setup guide